FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/tlvcexec.md

 \[ TLVCEXEC = { str1...512
 } \]

 Batch to execute when the alert ends.
-The TLV parameters enable <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> to issue alerts when a critical COM fill threshold is reached based on a percentage of the catalog being filled, where 0% indicates empty and 100% indicates full.
+The TLV parameters enable {{< TransferCFT/componentshortname  >}} to issue alerts when a critical COM fill threshold is reached based on a percentage of the catalog being filled, where 0% indicates empty and 100% indicates full.

 This